Skip to content

 YouGov's Holyrood MRP converges with Electoral Calculus on a 67-seat SNP majority, built entirely from constituencies with no list correction.
 Two independent models now agree.

-YouGov published its first 2026 Holyrood MRP (fieldwork 23 March to 8 April, 3,925 respondents) projecting the SNP at 67 seats with a majority in 89% of simulations 1.
-All 67 come from constituencies; the party receives no regional list correction.
-Reform UK finishes second on 20 seats.
-Labour takes 15, all from regional lists, with no constituency seats.
-Conservative vote share sits at 8%, the party's lowest at any Scottish election.
+YouGov published its first 2026 Holyrood MRP (fieldwork 23 March to 8 April, 3,925 respondents) projecting the SNP at 67 seats in 89% of simulations — a five-seat majority — with all 67 from constituencies and no regional list correction.
+Reform UK finished second on 20 seats; Labour third on 15 seats, all from regional lists.
+Conservative vote share sat at 8%, the lowest at any Scottish election.

 Sources:YouGov